 Industrial Production in Brazil averaged 1.78 percent from 1976 until 2021, reaching an all time high of 37.20 percent in April of 1991 and a record low of -27.70 percent in April of 1990.
 This page provides the latest reported value for - Brazil Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Industrial Production in Brazil is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Brazil to stand at 2.50 in 12 months time.
-In the long-term, the Brazil Industrial Production is projected to trend around 2.20 percent in 2021 and 3.00 percent in 2022, according to our econometric models.
+Industrial Production in Brazil is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Industrial Production is projected to trend around 2.90 percent in 2023 and 3.00 percent in 2024, according to our econometric models.